Updates from the Occupational Therapy Board

 For a full list of current Board members, please visit the Board’s website.

-The competency standards also specifically acknowledge the need for occupational therapists to enhance their cultural responsiveness and capabilities for practice with respect to Aboriginal and Torres Strait Islander Peoples.
+The competency standards specifically acknowledge the need for occupational therapists to enhance their cultural responsiveness and capabilities with respect to Aboriginal and Torres Strait Islander Peoples.
+The new standards also include reference to the integration of evidence, reflective practice, digital literacy and the use of appropriate assistive technology.

 The Board publishes a range of information about registration and its expectations of practitioners on its website at www.occupationaltherapyboard.gov.au or www.ahpra.gov.au.
 We encourage you to refer to the site for news and updates on policy and guidelines affecting your profession.